 Annual slip contracts are good for marinas because they offer predictable income and a predictable tenant.

-They’re good for you because you generally save money, may be protected from seasonal price swings, and you know where your boat will be all year.
+They’re good for you because you generally save money, may be protected from seasonal price swings, and know where your boat will be all year.

 Liveaboard vs Non-Liveaboard